Ann, diagnosed in 2009 with operable pancreatic adenocarcinoma

 I must admit at this time I was not at all worried but the following week I began to feel very uneasy and a little scared.
 On the Monday I had the scan, Tuesday I saw a Consultant and Wednesday I had a CT scan!
 The next week had to see the Consultant again for the results and he told us that I had a mass in my pancreas and he referred me to another Consultant.
 He did not actually use the word cancer then but I think we both knew that was what I had.

 Over the next week or two I began to feel very poorly and I was taken into hospital for a blood transfusion.
 By now I was going very yellow, I could not believe it even the top of my head was yellow!!
-After 2 weeks I was transferred to Luton & Dunstable Hospital and my case was taken over by a wonderful surgeon.
+After 2 weeks I was transferred to another hospital and my case was taken over by a wonderful surgeon.
 It was a very hard 2 weeks for me as they needed to fit a stent in my tummy so that the bile could flow away and my jaundice would go.
 To do this they had to put a camera down my throat to fit the stent and after 3 failed attempts they had to drain it away via a tube they put into my side and then they were able to fit the stent.

 I was allowed to go home for 2 weeks to build myself up for the operation